gaelfoppolo/gaelfoppolo.com/_drafts/security-code-autofill.md

 ---

 OTP are becoming a security requirement nowadays.
-There are an essential part our usage flow.
-We want to perform an sensitive action, we need to verify and confirm it with a security code.
+There are an essential part of our usage flow.
+We want to perform a sensitive action, we need to verify and confirm it with a security code.

-Unfortunalely the flow can be very tedious.
+Unfortunately the flow can be very tedious.
 The code is requested and received.
 Either you have a blasting memory and can type the code during the short amount of time of the notification.
 Or you switch to the Messages app and copy the code, and again back in the app.

 {% asset security-code-autofill-before.png %}